-Windfall Levy: Bankers meet Tinubu for clarifications
+Windfall levy: Bankers meet Tinubu for clarifications

 By Johnbosco Agbakwuru

-ABUJA – REPRESENTATIVES of leaders of Nigeria’s banking sector on met with President Bola Tinubu at the Presidential Villa, Abuja, to seek clarifications on the recently imposed Windfall Levy.
+REPRESENTATIVES of leaders of Nigeria’s banking sector on Monday met with President Bola Tinubu at the Presidential Villa, Abuja, to seek clarifications on the recently imposed windfall levy.

-The Minister of Finance and Coordinating Minister of the Economy, Wale Edun, explained that the team includes Chairman of the United Bank for Africa, UBA, Tony Elumelu, and the Group Chief Executive Officer, GCEO, of the First City Monument Bank, FCMB, Ladi Balogun.
+The Minister of Finance and Coordinating Minister of the Economy, Wale Edun, explained that the team includes the chairman of the United Bank for Africa, UBA, Tony Elumelu; and the Group Chief Executive Officer, GCEO, of the First City Monument Bank, FCMB, Ladi Balogun.

 Edun described the meeting as amicable, knowledge-based, and data-driven, with President Tinubu, an accountant and financial expert, actively engaging in the discussion.